Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Abstract

 \section{Abstract}

-This study introduces an approach to Estonian text simplification using two model architectures: a neural machine translation model and a fine-tuned large language model (LLaMA).
-Given the limited resources for Estonian, we developed a new dataset, the Estonian Simplification Dataset, combining translated data and GPT-4.0-generated simplifications.
-We benchmarked OpenNMT, a neural machine translation model that frames text simplification as a translation task, and fine-tuned the LLaMA model on our dataset to tailor it specifically for Estonian simplification.
-Manual evaluations on the test set show that the LLaMA model consistently outperforms OpenNMT in readability, grammaticality, and meaning preservation.
-These findings underscore the potential of large language models for low-resource languages and provide a basis for further research in Estonian text simplification.
+This paper presents a method for text simplification based on two neural architectures: a neural machine translation (NMT) model and a fine-tuned large language model (LLaMA).
+Given the scarcity of existing resources for Estonian, a new dataset was created by combining manually translated corpora with GPT-4.0-generated simplifications.
+OpenNMT was selected as a representative NMT-based system, while LLaMA was fine-tuned on the constructed dataset.
+Evaluation shows LLaMA outperforms OpenNMT in grammaticality, readability, and meaning preservation.
+These results underscore the effectiveness of large language models for text simplification in low-resource language settings.
+The complete dataset, fine-tuning scripts, and evaluation pipeline are provided in a publicly accessible supplementary package to support reproducibility and adaptation to other languages.

 \keywords{text simplification \and LLM \and machine translation}